saeid1998/programming/README.md

-In this branch you can see the Python code written by me
+In this branch you can see the Python code written by me at python course with jadi